Biden is staying in the race despite support 'slippage': Campaign chair

 It's a pivotal few days for the president and his party: Trump has wrapped up an enthusiastic Republican National Convention in Milwaukee.
 And Democrats, racing time, are considering the extraordinary possibility of Biden stepping aside for a new presidential nominee before their own convention.

-A poll from the AP-NORC Center for Public Affairs Research found that about 6 in 10 Democrats believe Harris would do a good job in the top slot.
-About 2 in 10 Democrats don’t believe she would, and another 2 in 10 say they don’t know enough to say.
+A poll from the AP-NORC Center for Public Affairs Research found that about six in 10 Democrats believe Harris would do a good job in the top slot.
+About two in 10 Democrats don’t believe she would, and another two in 10 say they don’t know enough to say.

 Democrats at the highest levels have been making a critical push for Biden to rethink his election bid, with former President Barack Obama expressing concerns to allies and Speaker Emerita Nancy Pelosi privately telling Biden the party could lose the ability to seize control of the House if he doesn’t step away from the 2024 race.

-Late Thursday, Montana Sen. Jon Tester became the second Democrat in the chamber — and now among nearly two dozen in Congress — calling on him to bow out, saying, “Biden should not seek reelection to another term.”
+Separately, Rep. Sean Casten of Illinois wrote in an op-ed that with “a heavy heart and much personal reflection” he, too, was calling on Biden to “pass the torch to a new generation.”

-Campaign officials said Biden was even more committed to staying in the race even as the calls for him to go mounted.
+Campaign officials said Biden was even more committed to staying in the race despite the calls for him to go.
 And senior West Wing aides have had no internal discussions or conversations with the president about Biden dropping out.

 On Friday, Biden picked up a key endorsement from the political arm of the Congressional Hispanic Caucus.
 CHC BOLD PAC said the Biden administration has shown “unwavering commitment” to Latinos and “the stakes couldn’t be higher” in this election.
 “President Joe Biden and Vice President Kamala Harris have delivered for the Latino community,” the group said.